susannahshp/DataEngineeringCapstoneProject/README.md

 ### Data Dictionary

 There are the four tables made by extracting and transforming the data from the source data.
-The first table is the fact table and the other three tables are dimension tables.
+The first table is the fact table, and the other three tables are dimension tables.

 The following is the Data Dictionary of the four star-schema tables.